- Your Government

-Parents or guardians of school-age children entering other grades or remaining in the same school district do not need to request a wavier at this time, even if their child or children are not fully vaccinated.
+Parents or guardians of school-age children entering other grades and remaining in the same school district do not need to request a wavier at this time, even if their child or children are not fully vaccinated.

 Filling Out a Waiver

 “There’s been a lot of debate in recent years.
 We can provide reliable information and local data about the benefits of vaccination and the risks of vaccine-preventable illnesses,” says Jane Nickert, MSN, MSBA, director of nursing for Washtenaw County Health Department.
-“Local families can then make their own, informed decisions.”
+“Local families can then make their own informed decisions.”

 - Key Points for Parents and Guardians (PDF) from MDHHS.

 - Frequently Asked Questions for Parents and Guardians (PDF) from MDHHS.